AODQ/monte-toad/README.md

 # Monte Toad

-Ongoing WIP project animation renderer
+Ongoing WIP project animation renderer.
+The majority of the feature-set is C-ABI plugin-based with native support for hot-reloading.

 # External Dependencies